jurgob/voxsmart-test/README.md

 - I assume that one single instance is gonna run of this server , of if multiple once are gonna run, there will be no shared proxy (like squid)
 - given the use case, I've implemented a rate limiter (so if multiple requests are done in the same 1s time windows, the first one is exectued the other ones got discharged).
 Queuee the requests (aka debouncing) does not make much sense in this case

+2. I spend some time to setup the node.js npm script with some usefull shortcut for the test runner
 ### coding style
 - I've used module pattern design for creating object e.g.